datasci-w266/2023-fall-main/project/README.md

 **Privacy:** If you don't want us to release your report publicly, please indicate that in the form below.

-Please submit your PDF (and your project's code) to your course GitHub if working alone or to a team repo if in a group and then complete [this form (Available in December)](https://forms.gle/5mjSYmftaAPTbYWB8).
+Please submit your PDF (and your project's code) to your course GitHub if working alone or to a team repo if in a group and then complete [this form](https://forms.gle/Q4n8H8FxXaKvLnt2A).

 We will be providing feedback to teams based on the rubric above.
 This will take us some time (potentially up to a month after the deadline) and likely term grades will be released ahead of that feedback.